-These articles on, Difficult Bosses, were originally published in Dr. Lynn Friedman’s, nationally-syndicated, Washington Business Journal column, Corporations on the Couch, and in the Washington Post.
+These articles on, How to deal with a difficult boss, were originally published in Dr. Lynn Friedman’s, nationally-syndicated, Washington Business Journal column, Corporations on the Couch, and in the Washington Post.

 Managing your boss can be a challenging task.
 How do you manage the boss who yells, especially, when the workplace seems to support him despite his modus operandi?